Pop-Tarts asks Taylor Swift to release Chiefs treats recipe

 "Behind the scenes, to fit in — she didn't even know she was doing this, I don't think — but she likes to cook, so she made the offensive linemen these homemade Pop-Tarts," Reid said.

 Pop-Tarts followed up with a full-page ad in The Kansas City Star as well as a post on Instagram asking Swift for the proprietary recipe.
-The brand said if Swift turns it over, it would double its donation to Harvesters, a Feeding America partner food bank.
+The brand said if Swift turns it over, Pop-Tarts would double a $12,500 donation to Harvesters, a Feeding America partner food bank.
+In its own post on Instagram, Harvesters said Swift has supported its mission in the past.
+"Now, her sharing the recipe could mean even more money for folks in Kansas City experiencing food insecurity," Harvesters said.

 It's not surprising that an already popular brand wants to partner with Swift.
 She has proved that she's much more than a pop star.
 The self-made billionaire is an economic engine in her own right, boosting local economies where she's toured and driving up NFL viewership by attracting her legions of fans to the sport.
 The U.S. Travel Association estimates her Eras Tour generated more than $5 billion for local economies in the U.S. alone.